hyperledger-labs/fabric-operations-console/packages/athena/docs/_event_tracking_notes.md

 **How to view events:**

 From your console's homepage, change the path in your browser to `/api/v3/logs`.
-Click the `audit.log` link to download the file.
+Click the `audit.log` link to view the file in your browser.
+Note that you are only viewing events from an individual console pod, if you have multiple, you will need to round robin through the other pods to get each file.